canonical/kafka-k8s-operator/docs/how-to/h-manage-app.md

 ## Outside Juju or for charms not implementing `kafka_client`

 The `kafka_client` interface is used with the `data-integrator` charm.
-This charm allows to automatically create and manage product credentials needed to authenticate with different kinds of data platform charmed products:
+This charm can automatically create and manage product credentials needed to authenticate with different kinds of data platform Charmed products.

 Deploy the data-integrator charm with the desired `topic-name` and user roles:
 ```shell